Can you stay friends with Mr Unavailable’s & Assclowns after you break up?- Part Three

 Staying friends with a Mr Unavailable or assclown is about seeking validation.

-Let’s not pretend – we do hope that these guys have a lightbulb moment and become riddled with regret, and come crawling back on their hands and knees.
+Let’s not pretend – we do hope that these guys have a light bulb moment and become riddled with regret, and come crawling back on their hands and knees.

 However, many want the fairy tale, so he does all of this and you run off like Carrie and Mr Big to the registry office and the agony melts away… It would be so much better if you at least hoped he’d regret it, came crawling back…and you told him to beat it…

-Ultimately, soes it need to be so much work to get someone to recognise your value?
-In fact, should there be any work?
+Ultimately, does it need to be so much work to get someone to recognise your value?

 Why do you want to put so much work into a ‘friendship’?
-Why do your relationships have to involve projection?

 Your feelings are independent of each other – you can’t love for the both of you…or be friends for the both of you.
 Don’t make the mistake of switching from dragging someone along for the free relationship ride, to dragging them along for the free friendship ride.